Miranda Lambert rose to fame in 2003 as the third-place finisher on the first season of the musical competition Nashville Star

 , and three more Top 10 hits.
 Platinum

 , released in 2014, includes the hit "Automatic".

 Lambert is known for her comparatively grittier style against the more mainstream and polished Taylor Swift

 .
 Although it took her three albums to top the charts, Lambert has been a longtime critical darling, with several Academy of Country Music and Country Music Association awards, plus a Grammy for "The House That Built Me".

-In 2011, Lambert recorded one disc with Ashley Monroe and Angaleena Presley as the side project Pistol Annies.
+Lambert also recorded two discs with Ashley Monroe and Angaleena Presley as the side project Pistol Annies.